 Click here if you want to review the summary of this article or see below for other useful links.

 Click on the following link if you would like more information about developing your child’s early literacy skills.

-Click on this link If you would like more information about the alternative approaches to teaching reading.
+Click on the following link If you would like more information about the alternative approaches to teaching reading.

 If you would like to know more about teaching your child phonics, see our article about phonics instruction.

 If you would like to improve your child’s writing or spelling see our articles about developing these skills .